 Successful precincts unite government, academia and business with collaboration and innovation at the forefront.
 UNSW Health Precincts aim is to deliver initiatives of significant societal impact through developing collaborative spaces to drive development in healthcare, innovation, education and research.

 UNSW leads the strategic direction for collaboration with our partners for our active and emerging precincts.

 UNSW has committed to a number of exciting precincts at varying levels of maturity from active, emerging and proposed, all which cross through health, innovation, education and research sectors.

-The Randwick Health and Innovation Precinct is set to become the largest collocated health precinct in NSW.
+The Randwick Health & Innovation Precinct is set to become the largest collocated health precinct in NSW.
 The Precinct spans Botany Street and brings together government, UNSW, four hospitals (Prince of Wales, Sydney Children’s Hospital, Royal Hospital for Women, Prince of Wales Private), preclinical facilities and nine institutes spanning neuroscience, mental health, cancer and other fields.

 With construction currently underway the Precinct will position Sydney to compete at the forefront of health education, training and research internationally.
 This, in turn, will attract outstanding clinicians, health professionals and academics to drive better healthcare outcomes for patients and generate economic benefits for the community.